dotnet/corefx/Documentation/project-docs/glossary.md

 ### LINQ

 Introduced in .NET Framework 3.5, LINQ is designed to make data processing easier.
-LINQ is primarily a collection of methods that operate on `IEnumerable` and `IEnumerable<T>`.
-LINQ was intended to be used with extension methods (added in C# 3.0 and VB 9.0 at the sametime as .NET Framework 3.5 was released) allowing for a function style of programing.
+LINQ is primarily a collection of methods that extend `IEnumerable` and `IEnumerable<T>`.
+LINQ is intended to be used with extension methods (added in C# 3.0 and VB 9.0 at the same time as .NET Framework 3.5 was released) allowing for a function style of programing.

 For example to filter an array before LINQ the following would be done: